denismilovanov/PostgresqlDeployerGUI/README.md

 (fast `ALTER TABLE ADD COLUMN NULL` first, then `ALTER TABLE ALTER COLUMN SET DEFAULT`, then batch updates of null values),

-2) stored functions and types up and down migrations lead to great code overhead (to add one line in function you have to double its source code, to change function signature - you have to drop previous version).
+2) stored functions and types up and down migrations lead to great code overhead (to add one line in function you have to double its source code, to change function signature - to drop its previous version, to change type signature - to redeploy its depending functions).

 That is why I don't believe in completely automatic migrations.
 They are suiteable only for small projects.